Peter Green’s First Studio Session

 Best guesstimates have Green joining the band (then called Peter B’s Looners) shortly before Christmas, 1965.

 The band performed a three-song set for the BBC Light, “Jazz Beat” program on February 02, 1966 (the three numbers, ‘If You Wanna Be Happy’, ‘Soul Dressing’ and Outrage’ were released on “Show-Biz Blues – Fleetwood Mac 1968 to 1970 Volume 2” on the Receiver label in 2001(now out of print) but they can be found on YouTube.

-Before the month was out, the band would go into the studio to record two songs for their first (and only) single, a cover of Jimmy Soul’s ‘If You Wanna Be Happy’ and a Peter Bardens original ‘Jodrell Blues’
+Before the month was out, the band would go into the studio to record two songs for their first (and only) single, a cover of Jimmy Soul’s ‘If You Wanna Be Happy’ backed with a Peter Bardens original ‘Jodrell Blues’